rust-skia/rust-skia/README.md

 ### Bindings & Supported Features

-The supported bindings and Skia features are described in the [skia-safe package's readme](skia-safe/README.md) and prebuilt binaries are available for any single feature, or for all features combined.
+The supported bindings and Skia features are described in the [skia-safe package's readme](skia-safe/README.md) and prebuilt binaries are available for any single feature or for all features combined.

 ## Building